5 Best Practices for Setting Up Your Azure Network

 Azure adds a DNS server by default when a VNet is deployed.
 This allows subscribers to build VNets and deploy resources rapidly.
 However, this DNS server only provides services to the resources on that VNet.
 Since there’s often a need to connect to on-premises systems, Agio configures additional name resolution capabilities.
 By adding a domain-based DNS server in the Azure VNet, we ensure that internal domain name resolution provides access to both cloud and local network systems.
 We configure those name servers as authoritative for the entire VNet and set up forwarding for external (internet) host names to the Azure name service.

 Agio handles the critical steps of your migration to Azure.
-Our experienced team evaluates and maps out your IP address space(s) and designs a network architecture that includes the connectivity from your office and at-home offices.
+Our experienced team evaluates and maps out your IP address space(s) and Azure network designs architecture that includes the connectivity from your office and at-home offices.
 We also handle segmentation of VNets and the placement of your DNS name servers for optimal name resolution.
 Contact us today to get started on your cloud journey.